united3D/PPE/Mask Buckles/README.md

 # Mask Buckles

 Our rendition of the classic mask buckle.
 This helps to reduce the stress of the mask on the ears.
+As of **5/27/20** please use `mask_buckle_v9.stl`.

 ## Settings
 Here are some settings that we recommend (depending on your printer):